All four districts to operate solar power plants within 5 years - The Scoop

 Hengyi’s Phase 2 project at Pulau Muara Besar will be significantly larger than the first phase, which saw the Chinese firm invest US$3.45 billion for the construction of an oil refinery and aromatics plant.

-YB Dato Dr Hj Mat Suny said another two new projects are being planned in the downstream sector — Brunei Methanol Company’s sodium methylate manufacturing project and a liquefied petroleum gas (LPG) bottling plant.
+YB Dato Dr Hj Mat Suny said another two new projects are being planned in the downstream sector — a sodium methylate manufacturing project and a liquefied petroleum gas (LPG) bottling plant.

 Sodium methylate is a chemical compound used in the production of pharmaceuticals and food ingredients, while an LPG bottling plant involves the storage of LPG into bottles and is regarded as the safest and cheapest way of transporting bulk LPG.